hayleywheeler/SML209-2018/BasicNouns.md

   </p>
   <div style="clear:both;"> </div>

-  <p> If you feel you need some extra practice then click the following link to consolidate your knowledge.
-If not, let's keep on learning!
-Try the exercise below.
+  <p> If you feel you need some extra practice then click the following link below to consolidate that knowledge. </p>

   <p>
   <a style="float:right;" href="Nouns2.html" class="btn2"> Go to Basic Nouns Places</a>